 The coalition is taking on five unnecessary highway-widening projects in Northern California with severe environmental impacts and a combined $350 million price tag:

 • The $10 million Richardson Grove project to widen and realign Highway 101 through Richardson Grove State Park in Humboldt County, damaging prized old-growth redwoods supposedly to increase access for large commercial trucks;

-The Caltrans Watch coalition: Alameda Creek Alliance, Animal Legal Defense Fund, Bay Area Coalition for Headwaters, Campaign for Sensible Transportation, Center for Biological Diversity, Citizens Committee to Complete the Refuge, East Bay Chapter of the California Native Plant Society, Environmental Protection Information Center, Friends of Coyote Hills Committee, Friends of Del Norte, Friends of the Eel River, Golden Gate Audubon Society, Humboldt Baykeeper, Local Ecology and Agriculture Fremont, Madrone Audubon Society, Marin Audubon Society, Mendocino Group of the Sierra Club, Native Songbird Care & Conservation, Northcoast Environmental Center, Pacificans for Highway One Alternatives, Piercy Watersheds Association, Safe Alternatives for our Forest Environment, Save Little Lake Valley, Save Niles Canyon, Save Our Sunol, Save Richardson Grove Coalition, Tri-City Ecology Center and Willits Environmental Center.
+The Caltrans Watch coalition: Alameda Creek Alliance, Animal Legal Defense Fund, Bay Area Coalition for Headwaters, Campaign for Sensible Transportation, Center for Biological Diversity, Citizens Committee to Complete the Refuge, East Bay Chapter of the California Native Plant Society, Environmental Protection Information Center, Friends of Coyote Hills Committee, Friends of Del Norte, Friends of the Eel River, Golden Gate Audubon Society, Humboldt Baykeeper, Local Ecology and Agriculture Fremont, Madrone Audubon Society, Marin Audubon Society, Mendocino Group of the Sierra Club, Native Songbird Care & Conservation, Northcoast Environmental Center, Pacificans for Highway One Alternatives, Piercy Watersheds Association, Safe Alternatives for our Forest Environment, Save Little Lake Valley, Save Niles Canyon, Save Our Sunol, Save Richardson Grove Coalition, Sierra East, Tri-City Ecology Center and Willits Environmental Center.